News

 Knowledge management system – It expresses a deliberate, systematic and synchronized approach to ensure the full utilization of the organizational knowledge base, combined with the potential of employees’ skills, competencies, thoughts, innovations, and ideas to create a more efficient and effective organization.
 It incorporates both holding and storing of the knowledge perspective, with respect to the intellectual assets.
 It has four sub-systems consisting of (i) knowledge discovery system, (ii) knowledge capture system, (iii) knowledge sharing system, and (iv) knowledge application system.

-Known deposit, known source – It is a deposit or source which has been demonstrated to exist by direct evidence.
+Known deposit – It is also called known source.
+It is a deposit or source which has been demonstrated to exist by direct evidence.
 More detailed specifications can be found in relevant source-specific aligned systems.

 Knuckle area – It is the area of transition between sections of different geometry in a filament- wound part, e.g., where the skirt joins the cylinder of the pressure vessel.
 It is also called Y-joint.

-Knuckle joint – It is a mechanical joint that connects two rods or pipes at an angle, allowing limited angular movement and rotation between them.
+Knuckle joint – It is a type of pin joint designed to connect components which are predominantly under tensile load, though they can handle compressive loads if guided.
+The main function is to provide a flexible link which accommodates slight misalignment and pivoting motion, without transmitting torque.
+It is a mechanical joint that connects two rods or pipes at an angle, allowing limited angular movement and rotation between them.
 It consists of a spherical ball and socket joint, with a cylindrical extension called the knuckle.

 Knuckle-joint press – It is a press whose action is based on a hinged joint and flywheel.
 This type of press has a relatively long extrusion dwell, particularly useful for preventing the springing back of the surface metal.
 Knuckle-joint presses are available with press forces from 2,000 kilonewton to 10,000 kilonewton and bolster widths from 1,500 millimeters to 4,000 millimeters, fixed or adjustable stroke.